Join the crowd with swarm intelligence

 Easy to check?

-A solution is here if you want to check it.
+A solution is at the end if you want to check it.
 In fact you can quickly check any claimed rotation puzzle ‘solution’.
 All you do (the checking ‘algorithm’) is look at each tile in turn and check each of its edges does match the edge of the tile it touches, if any.
 If you find a tile edge that doesn’t match then the ‘solution’ isn’t a solution after all.
 How long would that take to check?
 With say a 10 piece puzzle there are 10 pieces to check each with 6 edges so in total that is 10×6 = 60 things to check.
 That wouldn’t take too long.
 Even with 100 pieces it would be only 600 things to check – 10 minutes if you could check an edge a second.
 So Tantrix rotation puzzles are NP puzzles – they can be checked quickly.

 But can you solve it?